A Guide to Regression Analysis with Time Series Data

 This guide assumes that you’ve set up your environment.
 But to follow along, you’ll need Python, Data Package, NumPy, Matplotlib, Seaborn, pandas, and statsmodels.

-Once you’ve collected the data, you must be prepared for analysis.
-This includes removing any outliers, handling missing data, and transforming the data if necessary.
+Once you’ve collected the data, prepare for analysis by removing any outliers, handling missing data, and transforming the data as needed.

-For our case, we’ll be using gas price data.
-For that, we’ll need to import some libraries.
-We’ll be using pandas for data handling, statsmodels for regression analysis, Matplotlib for data visualization, NumPy for numerical operations, and Data Package to pull the data.
+In our case, we’ll use gas price data, and we’ll need to import some libraries.
+We’ll be using Pandas for data handling, Statsmodels for regression analysis, Matplotlib for data visualization, NumPy for numerical operations, and the Data Package to retrieve the data.

 import statsmodels.api as sm